200Tigersbloxed/UnityMods/HideWithCanvasVRC/README.md

 ## Customization

 In the releases section, a .unitypackage is bundled with it.
-THis unitypackage is the "template" for the canvas.
+This unitypackage is the "template" for the canvas.
 It is packaged with the AssetBundle Manager package in Unity.

 You can see a guide on how to get started with customization [here](https://github.com/200Tigersbloxed/UnityMods/blob/main/HideWithCanvasVRC/CUSTOMIZATION.md)!